 production of wheat.
 The city is divided in Ragusa

-divided in Ragusa superiore (upper town) and Ragusa inferiore the lower and oldest part called
+superiore (upper town) and Ragusa inferiore, the lower and oldest part called

 The main resources are agriculture, livestock, tourism and the chemical industry linked to oil and oil

-In Ragusa there are many internationally known restaurants where their chefs are cooking original and tasty dishes.
+In Ragusa, there are many internationally known restaurants in which chefs are cooking original and tasty dishes.